JCKrug/JCKrug/README.md

 In today’s data-driven landscape, analytics is the key to unlocking competitive advantages—which is why I am currently deepening my knowledge in data analytics, predictive modeling, and business intelligence to elevate E-commerce strategies to the next level.

 ### 🎯 My Mission
-Leveraging advanced analytics to enhance decision-making, optimize processes, and deliver hyper-personalized customer experiences that drive retention and revenue.
+Leveraging advanced analytics to enhance decision-making, optimize processes, and deliver personalized customer experiences that drive retention and revenue.

 ### 🔍 Key Focus Areas
 - Data Analytics & Business Intelligence (SQL, Python, GA4)